 QUEENSLAND - This second-largest state in the east is less important in Australian viticulture, but is on the upswing.
 The vineyards cover only 100 hectares in the far south.
 Nevertheless, there are around 80 wineries, the largest of which is Barambah Ridge.
 The three regions are Coastal Hinterland, Granite Belt and South Burnett.

-SOUTH AUSTRALIA - The state produces 50% of its production.
+SOUTH AUSTRALIA - The state located in the central south produces around half of the Australian wine production.
 The GI areas are Adelaide = Superzone with Barossa, Fleurieu and Mount Lofty Ranges; Barossa : Barossa Valley.
 Eden Valley (High Eden, Springton); Far North ; Fleurieu : Currency Creek, Kangaroo Island, Langhorne Creek.
-McLaren Vale (Clarendon), Southern Fleurieu; Limestone Coast : Coonawarra Mount Benson Padthaway, Robe, wrattonbully; Lower Murray : Riverland; Mount Lofty Ranges : Adelaide Hills (Gumeracha, Lenswood, Piccadilly Valley), Adelaide Plains, Clare Valley (Auburn, Clare, Hill River, Polish Hill River, Sevenhill, Watervale); The Peninsulas : Southern Eyre Peninsula
+McLaren Vale (Clarendon), Southern Fleurieu; Limestone Coast : Coonawarra, Mount Benson, Mount Gambier, Padthaway, Robe, wrattonbully; Lower Murray : Riverland; Mount Lofty Ranges : Adelaide Hills (Gumeracha, Lenswood, Piccadilly Valley), Adelaide Plains, Clare Valley (Auburn, Clare, Hill River, Polish Hill River, Sevenhill, Watervale); The Peninsulas : Southern Eyre Peninsula

 TASMANIA - The offshore island or federal state Tasmania is the southernmost wine-growing region.
 There are three regions: East Coast Tasmania, Northern Tasmania and Southern Tasmania.